 Let’s see how certain real food products fare compared to fast food options out there:

 This totals at around $72.
 Throw in a sack of potatoes and a box of rice and you’ll get to a $100.
-However, the amount of meals you can cook with just these products is going to last you a lot longer than spending the same amount of eating out.
+However, the number of meals you can cook with just these products are going to last you a lot longer than spending the same amount of eating out.

 BJJ Nutrition On A Budget

 A $100 might seem like a lot of money, but when you think about how many meals you can make, it turns out to be cheap.
-BJJ nutrition doesn’t have to be complicated nor expensive.
-A breakfast of oats, raisins, peanut butter and some fruit takes only minutes to make and will cost you less than $2.
+BJJ nutrition doesn’t have to be complicated or expensive.
+A breakfast of oats, raisins, peanut butter, and some fruit takes only minutes to make and will cost you less than $2.

 A lunch, as per our example above, with a pound of chicken and some mixed vegetables is going to cost no more than $3-4.
 Not only that but if you prep properly you only have to reheat it.
 One day’s lunch of a full pound of chicken and two ounces of baby spring mix is less than $3.
 If you really want to switch things a dinner of pork chops and some potatoes to help you recover after training is also less than $4.
 Throw in a banana and perhaps some more peanut butter as a snack and you’re all set.
 That’s around $10 a day for 4 healthy, satiating meals.
 Mind you, you can prepare the food using any recipe you want.